Spouse or partner of the prime minister of Australia

-The spouse of the prime minister of Australia, or partner of the prime minister of Australia, is generally a high-profile individual who assists the prime minister with ceremonial duties as well as performing various other functions.
+The spouse or partner of the prime minister of Australia is the host of The Lodge and Kirribilli House, usually the wife, husband, or partner of the prime minister of Australia, concurrent with the tenure of the prime minister.
+Although there are no officially defined responsibilities for the role, the incumbent is generally a high-profile individual who is involved in the political and social life of Australia, assisting the prime minister with carrying out ceremonial duties as well as performing various other functions.

+The partner (as of 2025 fiancee) of prime minister Anthony Albanese is Jodie Haydon.

+Role and functions

-With a few exceptions, the prime minister's spouse has been a public figure and the subject of media interest.
-Most have used the position to promote charitable causes.
-By convention, the spouse of the prime minister serves as the host of The Lodge and Kirribilli House, the official residences of the prime minister, and also assists the prime minister in welcoming foreign dignitaries to Parliament House and various other locations during ceremonial events.
-However, the position is unpaid and there are no official responsibilities.
+With a few exceptions, the prime minister's spouse has been by default a public figure, and the subject of media and societal interest.
+A spouse has no official title, but may be unofficially referred to as Australia's "first lady" or "first bloke".
+The prime minister's spouse receives no official salary, and they have no official responsibilities, duties, obligations or staff.

+By convention, the spouse of the prime minister serves as the host of The Lodge, the primary official residence of the prime minister, and Kirribilli House, the secondary residence.
+The incumbent also assists the prime minister in welcoming foreign dignitaries to Parliament House, on official state visits overseas and at various other locations during ceremonial events.
-Spouses often assist the prime minister at campaign events.
-However, only two prime ministers' spouses have held public office in their own right – Enid Lyons became the first woman elected to the House of Representatives several years after her husband's death in office, while Lucy Turnbull was Lord Mayor of Sydney over a decade before her husband became prime minister.
-Ethel Page held senior offices in the organisational wing of the Country Party.

-The current prime minister, Anthony Albanese, is divorced; he has a partner, Jodie Haydon, who lives in her own home in Sydney.
-Albanese is the first divorcee to be appointed prime minister.
+Some earlier spouses stayed mainly at home and took little part in public life.
+Many were preoccupied with rearing children, most notably Dame Enid Lyons (1932–39), who had 12 children (one died in infancy).